Świebodzin: 20th century

 A new period of economic stagnation began with the territorial changes in central Europe after Germany's defeat in World War I. In the interwar period, Schwiebus found itself in the eastern outskirts of Germany, twenty kilometers west of the newly imposed German-Polish border.
 During the 1920s, Weimar Germany experienced two major economic crises, the hyperinflation of the early 1920s and the Great Depression beginning in 1929.
 The citizens of Schwiebus suffered severe economic hardship during this time.
 As was the case elsewhere in Germany, many of the town's citizens were dissatisfied with their lot and turned to political extremism.

 Adolf Hitler of the Nazi Party came to power in Germany in 1933.
 Hitler quickly moved to consolidate and expand his power, adopting severe repressive measures against his political opposition and the German Jewish minority.
 However, Hitler remained popular with the public because he oversaw the German economic recovery of the 1930s.
 The new government sponsored many public works programs and a massive rearmament campaign which included the construction of an extensive fortified line of bunkers, Ostwall (today known as the Międzyrzecz Fortified Region) twenty kilometers north of Schwiebus.

-World War II (1939–45) first brought hardship to Schwiebus and then total disaster.
+During World War II, Nazi Germany operated a forced labour camp for Jews in the town.
+The war first brought hardship to Schwiebus and then total disaster.
 In early January 1945, the Soviet Red Army began its final advance through Poland into eastern Germany, reaching Schwiebus before the end of the month.
 By this time, many of its inhabitants had already fled, fearing the Soviet revenge for the atrocities perpetrated by the German occupation forces against the civilian population of the Soviet Union.
 The town was largely spared from destruction during the fighting, as the bulk of the Soviet forces passed to the north and south on their way to Berlin.
 It was finally captured on 31 January 1945.
 The capture was not without casualties.